MarcinWojtasEit/serverless-birthday-app/README.md

 1. During the prompts:
     * Enter yes
 1. Note the outputs from the deployment process, these contain the base URL for API Gateway stage which are used for testing.

-### How it works
-This pattern deploys an Amazon API Gateway HTTP API.
-The routes are integrated with an AWS Lambda function written in Python.
-The lambda function is integrated with DynamoDB.
-The function logs the incoming API event (v2) and context object to an Amazon CloudWatch Logs log group and returns information to the caller.

 ### Testing